docs-hotdogc/docker/content/manuals/desktop/setup/install/enterprise-deployment/pkg-install-and-configure.md

 ---
-title: PKG installer
+title: PKG 安装程序
-description: Understand how to use the PKG installer.
+description: Understand how to use the PKG 安装程序.
 Also explore additional configuration options.
 keywords: pkg, mac, docker desktop, install, deploy, configure, admin, mdm
 tags: [admin]
 weight: 20
 ---

-{{< summary-bar feature_name="PKG installer" >}}
+{{< summary-bar feature_name="PKG 安装程序" >}}

 The PKG package supports various MDM (Mobile Device Management) solutions, making it ideal for bulk installations and eliminating the need for manual setups by individual users.
 With this package, IT administrators can ensure standardized, policy-driven installations of Docker Desktop, enhancing efficiency and software management across their organizations.